-Besides the myriad of beautifully colored and wonderfully scented flowers that you can plant throughout your garden and yard there are a few other things you can do to draw butterflies in and keep them coming back.
+Besides the myriad of beautifully colored and wonderfully scented flowers that you can plant throughout your garden and yard, there are a few other things you can do to draw butterflies in and keep them coming back.
 Making them feel welcome with food and shelter works for relatives and butterflies alike.
 One thing is to offer them butterfly nectar scattered about, hanging in trees or placed in shallow dishes tucked in shady spots.
-It costs very little to make, and takes just a few minutes.
+It costs very little to make butterfly food and takes just a few minutes.
 Children love helping to put together this simple recipe for butterfly nectar and watching the parade of winged wonders that will surely pass by your yard.

 How to Make Butterfly Nectar Recipe